Ghost (1990 film): Background and filming

 Zucker credited arguments from radio host Dennis Prager with deciding to "lighten" Rubin's original script with a moral message.
 Rubin noted that he "wanted to tell a ghost story from the ghost's perspective": "One day, I was watching a production of Hamlet, which begins with the ghost of Hamlet's father saying, ‘Revenge my death,’" he recalled.
 "I thought, ‘Wow, let's transpose that into the 20th century; it'd be an interesting story.’
 And the idea hit me."

-Filming for Ghost began shooting in July 1989.
+Filming for Ghost began in July 1989.
 Many of the interior scenes were shot at Paramount in Los Angeles.
 The interior of Sam and Molly's loft is a reproduction of the home and studio of artist Michele Oka Doner, built from plans she provided because she declined to allow filming in her loft.
 It was reconstructed in an unused loft nearby in her Soho neighborhood and featured many of the same details as the actual loft, such as radiators around columns, open stairs and a house-shaped enclosure for the refrigerator.
+Filming of the apartment took place at 102 Prince Street, Lower Manhattan.
 The exterior scenes were shot in New York City, particularly in Bedford–Stuyvesant, Soho, and Wall Street, for about five weeks.
 The film features about 100 special effects shots.

-Demi Moore's famous 'boy cut' in the movie was designed by Manhattan hair stylist John Sahag.
+Demi Moore's famous 'boy cut' in the movie was designed by Manhattan hair stylist John Sahag; Us Weekly declared Moore "the only woman since Audrey Hepburn who has been able to carry off such a hairdo and still look like a woman."

+The final scene used digital video effects.
+Originally, it was meant to show Patrick Swayze kissing Demi Moore before walking up a mylar platform toward a bluescreen with grips in the shot.
+VFX supervisor Richard Edlund didn't think the audience would buy it, and used Quantel’s “Harry” video-compositing system to combine the workprint with Swayze with elements that had been shot on an Oxberry animation stand and things like an endoscope of Christmas tinsel.